Árni Þórarinsson

 Árni Þórarinsson (born 1 August 1950 in Reykjavík) is an Icelandic writer.
-He received his B.A. in 1973 from the University of East Anglia in Norwich, England.
+He completed a BA (1973) at the University of East Anglia.
+Norwich, England.

-He started out as a journalist and has worked in print, radio, and television.
-In 1989 he was on the board of the Reykjavik Film festival.
-His first novel was in that same year and was a crime novel.
-He has written several other crime novels some of which may become films.
+He started out a journalist and has worked in print, radio, and television.
+In 1989 he was on the board of the Reykjavík International Film Festival.
+His first novel was a crime novel published that same year.
+He has written several other crime novels.